Design Pattern Evangelist Blog

 Though not obvious at first, this is a highly coupled design.
 All code that references the accessors indirectly depend upon one another since they are all taking some responsibility for state machine behavior.
 A behavior change in one section of the code could change an assumption about the state machine in another section of code.
 Almost as bad, if not worse, no one knows what the actual state machine behavior is, since it’s distributed in so many different places.

-I would prefer an implemenation that keeps state machine behavior cohesive, possibly via the State Design Pattern.
+I would prefer an implementation that keeps state machine behavior cohesive, possibly via the State Design Pattern.
 This consolidates the state machine behavior.
 The state machine could still provide a get accessor for its state, but it should not provide a set accessor.
-The state machine would define public methods for each event that would trigger an internal transition and the implemenation to determine the new state would occur in the event method within the state machine class.
+The state machine would define public methods for each event that would trigger an internal transition and the implementation to determine the new state would occur in the event method within the state machine class.
 The state implementation could be enhanced with the Observer Design Pattern so that the applications could subscribe to future state change notifications.

 Wrong Abstraction